Difference Between Interment and Funeral

 Various methods such as mummification, natural burial, etc. bodies can be put into a coffin, shroud, etc. based on the ritual of the community.

 A funeral is a ceremony that revolves around burial.
-Various practices are used by communities to respect their dead.
+Communities use various practices to respect their dead.
 Through various practices, people show various beliefs such as rebirth, reincarnation, etc.

 Comparison Table